Vitamin D can save your life? Yes! It really can…. The Primal Diet – Modern Health podcast link above has more info than this article alone.

 Always take Vitamin K2 with D

 Never, never, never take D without K2.
 I have 2 supplements in my online store with A, D and K2 in them.
 This one and this one.
-Or if you want K2 separately, take this MK-4 Walkabout Emu Oil or this potent MK-7 form of K2 here.
+Or if you want K2 separately, take this MK-4 Walkabout Emu Oil or this potent and patented MK-7 form of K2 here.
 Read more about K2 here and here or listen to my podcast here.

 5 ways Vitamin D can save your life